lsst-dm/dmtn-056/index.rst

 --------

-Because the :ref:`DatasetTypes <DatasetType>` present in a :ref:`Collection` may vary from repository to repository, the :ref:`Dataset` tables in the Common Schema are defined dynamically according to a set of rules:
+Because the :ref:`DatasetTypes <DatasetType>` present in a :ref:`Collection` may vary from collection to collection, the :ref:`Dataset` tables in the Common Schema are defined dynamically according to a set of rules: